verkholantsev/superoverload/README.md

 fn(''); // => 'It is something else'
 ```

-##Optional arguments
+##Optional parameters

-Superoverload can be used to declare optional arguments.
+Superoverload can be used to declare optional parameters.

 ```javascript
 function getFullUrl(protocol, host, port, path) {